Annual Report 2018-2019

 35 rail disputes were resolved in 2018–2019:

-The CTA administers two distinct arbitration processes for disputes between freight railway companies and shippers: one for level of service disputes and one for rate disputes.
+The CTA administers two distinct arbitration processes for disputes between freight railway companies and shippers: one for level of service disputes and one primarily for rate disputes.

 Shippers can initiate level of service arbitration to get a service contract if they have been unsuccessful negotiating a contract with the railway company.
 This arbitration focuses on resolving such issues as the quantity of cars to be delivered and the timing of their delivery; loading and transit times; and communication protocols.
 The CTA appoints an arbitrator who has up to 65 days to establish a contract, which is valid for one year.
 The arbitrator may combine terms and conditions proposed by both parties, or choose alternative terms and conditions.

-Rate arbitration can be triggered by shippers to settle disputes about rates charged by a freight railway company for the movement of goods.
+Rate arbitration can be triggered by shippers to settle disputes about rates charged or services offered by a freight railway company for the movement of goods.
 For this type of arbitration, the parties choose an independent arbitrator from a roster established by the CTA.
 If the parties cannot agree on an arbitrator, the CTA will appoint one.

 In 2018–2019, the CTA referred six cases for final offer arbitration.